kubaceg/sofar_g3_lsw3_logger_reader/README.md

 Full topic name for given example values is `/sensors/energy/inverter/PV_Generation_Today`.
 Additional field is `All` which contains all measurements and their values marshalled into one json.

+### Home Assistant
+This tool can integrate with Home Assistant using MQTT protocol.
+If You want to configure MQTT along with [discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) feature, just fill 'ha_discovery_prefix' and all sensors will be configured automatically in Your Home Assistant instance.

 ### OTLP
 Data can also be sent over OTLP protocol to a gRPC or http server.
 Typically, this would be received by the [OTel-Collector](https://opentelemetry.io/docs/collector/) for further export to any required platform.